 The use of any alcoholic beverages at any function on Church property or sponsored by the Church must first be approved by the Rector and the Vestry and recorded in the Vestry minutes of a regular or special Vestry meeting.
 If alcoholic beverages are used, a one-day event policy must be purchased from an independent insurance carrier with a copy of this policy given to the Parish Administrator.
 All provisions listed in the ECCT "Model Policy on the Use of Alcoholic Beverages in Parishes, Worshipping Communities and all church related events" must be followed.
-A copy of this policy may be found in the Building Use Policy.
-The group must also comply with Trinity's Alcohol Use Policy.
+A copy of this policy may be found in the Handbook for Use of Trinity Facilities.